 Sometimes, our face is the very first thing people notice about us!
 As luck would have it, our ears rarely attract a lot of attention when they are normal in size to our other facial features such as our eyes, nose and brow.
 However, large ears or ears that stick out, or that are misshapen can detract from our facial appearance.
 Sometimes children may suffer teasing from classmates or peers and sometimes it can result in a lack of self confidence.

-If protruding ears bother you or your child, you may consider plastic surgery of the ear, also known as “otoplasty.”
-Ear reshaping surgery is a plastic surgery procedure performed to improve the shape, position or proportion of the ear.
+If protruding ears bother you or your child, you may consider plastic surgery of the ear, also known as otoplasty.
+Ear reshaping surgery in Houston, Pearland, and Webster, Texas, at Houston Plastic and Reconstructive Surgery is a plastic surgery procedure performed to improve the shape, position or proportion of the ear.
 It can correct a defect in the ear structure that is sometimes present at birth or that becomes apparent with child development, or it can treat misshapen ears caused by injury.
 In general, ear surgery creates a natural shape, and brings balance and proportion to the ears and face.

-Ear surgery at our practice in Houston and Webster can help adults and children from Pearland and throughout Greater Houston correct the following concerns:
+Ear surgery can help adults and children correct the following concerns:

 Ear surgery often is recommended for children as they near total ear development at age five or six.
 Correction of the ears prior to the child entering school helps eliminate potential psychological trauma from the teasing of classmates.
 Adults may also have their ears reshaped.
 As long as you are in good health, there is no upper age limit for this surgery.

 During the initial consultation, you may be asked to look in a mirror and point out exactly what you would like to see improved.
-This will help Dr. Moliver understand your expectations and determine whether they can realistically be achieved.
+This will help your plastic surgeon understand your expectations and determine whether they can realistically be achieved.

 You should come to the consultation prepared to discuss your medical history including previous surgeries, past and present medical conditions and current medications.
 It is important for you to provide complete information.
 High blood pressure, thyroid problems, diabetes, etc. should be reviewed as these medical conditions may increase some risks associated with ear surgery.